 A competitor encountering a downed or displaced pylon on course has the option of continuing the run or stopping as soon as possible, and pointing out the downed or displaced pylon to a course worker.
-If the competitor stops, he/she must proceed per Section 7.4 and will then be granted a rerun.
-However, if the competitor completes the run, the time will stand.
-In the case in which a competitor is red flagged or stops for a downed or displaced cone on the course, the competitor may continue slowly through the remainder of the course, or may exit the course directly, and will be granted a rerun if appropriate.
-Failure to exit the remainder of the course at an appropriate speed (generally 25-30 mph) will result in a DNF for that run.
-It is important to clear the course in a timely manner to ensure the event remains on schedule.
+If the competitor stops, he/she must proceed per Section 7.4.
+If the competitor continues the run, the time will stand but may be subject to penalty for the downed or displaced pylon.

 Reruns for displaced or downed cones after the timing finish line will only be given at the discretion of the Chief Steward.